arora-aditya/ECE208/_review/REVIEW.md

 1. All edges from the adjacency matrix are added to the CNF clauses
 2. Generate all combinations of the sum for all values 1 to k
-3. OR all the clauses generated above, and minimize
+3. Logically OR all the clauses generated above, and minimize
 4. Convert overall clause to CNF
 5. Write CNF file